aiven/devportal/docs/products/grafana/reference/plugins.rst

     The Text Panel is a very simple panel that displays text.
 The source text is written in markdown so that you can format the text.

 Time series
-    The Time series panel allows for visualizing timeseries data.
+    The Time series panel allows for visualizing time series data.

 Welcome
     The Welcome panel is included with Grafana.